getfem/getfem/doc/sphinx/source/userdoc/model.rst

 call a standard assembly procedure for the Laplacian term defined in the file :file:`getfem/getfem_assembling.h`.
-The clear method is necessary because although it is guaranteed that the matrices in ``matl`` have the good sizes they maybe not cleared before the call of ``asm_real_tangent_terms``.
+The clear method is necessary because although it is guaranteed that the matrices in ``matl`` have good sizes they maybe not cleared before the call of ``asm_real_tangent_terms``.

-Note that this simple brick have only one term and is linear.
+Note that this simple brick has only one term and is linear.
 In the case of a linear birck, either the matrix or the right hand side vector have to be filled but not both the two.
 Depending on the declaration of the term.
-See below the integration of the birck to the model.
+See below the integration of the brick to the model.

-Le us see now a second example of a simple brick which prescribe a Dirichlet condition thanks to the use of a Lagrange multiplier.
+Let us see now a second example of a simple brick which prescribes a Dirichlet condition thanks to the use of a Lagrange multiplier.
 The Dirichlet condition is of the form